-In my opinion Pinterest is an excellent way to conduct brand research because of its strong visuals and popularity with lifestyle categories (fashion, travel, etc.).
-I actually use it more as a search engine than a social media channel and find it much more efficient than searching Google for brands.
+In our opinion Pinterest is an excellent way to conduct brand research because of its strong visuals and popularity with lifestyle categories (fashion, travel, etc.).
+We actually use it more as a search engine than a social media channel and find it much more efficient than searching Google for brands.

-I perform 3-4 word, highly descriptive searches (such as “minimal chic style”) and use the automatic suggestion boxes at the top of the feed to dive deeper.
-Then I just scroll through looking for beautiful images and following the links to any outfits that resonate.
+To use it, perform 3-4 word highly descriptive searches (such as “minimal chic style”) and use the automatic suggestion boxes at the top of the feed to dive deeper.
+Then just scroll through looking for beautiful images and following the links to any outfits that resonate.